Immersive Studio Visit

 TM: Since spending my time up in the mountains I guess you could say my interest have turned to the night sky and the expansiveness of the universe.
 One of the first things I noticed upon arriving up in the mountains were the stars that would come out on a clear night.
 It was so breathtaking, and overwhelming as it made me feel so small and yet so connected to the universe.
 It is inspiring to be re-connected to nature and all of its wonder.
 The birds (especially owls and turkeys) and deer, bears, skunks are exciting to look at and hear at night.
 I think in my recent work I am looking at the incredible expansiveness of the universe and how it is a mirror for the smallest parts of ourselves.
 In the black & white series I am most interested in minimalism.
 Boiling down my "seeing" practice to its core elements and creating a more expansive feeling in the work.

-AL: What inspires you the most for your creation?
-Is there a source of motivation?
+AL: What inspires you most to create?
+Is there one thing in particular?

 TM: I guess what inspires me most in my creative practice is making myself a channel for the creative force that inspires and motivates me.
 The latest piece I just finished, a black and white diptych entitled "Cattail" is a continuation of my black and white totem series.
 A minimal look at the totem as every man and his place in the universe.
 As you look at this expansive diptych piece you will be draw in different directions and hopefully see faces and spirits that you might not have seen upon your first glancing at the work.

-AL: I would like to talk more about your painting works.
-Your explanation about ways of painting was really impressive for me since you reinvented the game/practice of painting by using various conventional and unconventional materials and seeks to uncover the story that exists within the paint.
-What do you mostly focus when you paint?
+AL: I'd like to talk more about your painting.
+Your explanation of the different ways you approach painting resonated with me.
+It would seem you're interested in reinventing the practice of painting by combining conventional and unconventional materials to explore the story that exists within painting as a mode of expression.
+What are you focusing on when you paint?

 TM: When I am painting, I am focused on letting my intellectual "thinking" mind take a break and allow my subconscious mind take over.
 I am focused on "seeing" from a non-linear point of view.
 I am interested in finding things in the work and in the "accidents" that happen along the way.
 I am interest in what may seem random and how these random acts can inform the overall whole of the work.
 It is fascinating to me how images can appear and how they can grow and change if I can get out of my own way and experiment.
 You have to be willing to let go of all expectations and results in order to open yourself up to this kind of inspiration.

-AL: The two words that captured my eyes when I read about your biography were ‘chance’ and ‘experimentation’.
-I really believe these two elements are definitely important for creators and they bring more stories to works and ultimately enrich the result of creation.
+AL: The two words that captured my attention when I read your biography were ‘chance’ and ‘experimentation’.
+I really believe these two elements are definitely important for creators and they bring richer stories to their work, ultimately enriching the resulting creations.
 Can you explain what these two words mean to you and your art?

 TM: Chance and Experimentation are the cornerstone of what I do.
 Chance has to be nurtured.
 It is that little accidental spilling of paint at the edge of the canvas that grows into a mark you wouldn't have made yourself.
 It is working within the unexpected and seeing where it might take you even if this wasn't the direction you had originally thought you'd go.
 It is the courage to take this direction even though it might result in something you might not necessarily have wanted.
 Experimentation is mixing colors or playing with a new tool or a new material.
 It is allowing yourself to make mistakes.
 It is letting go of "expectation" and embracing "allowing".

-AL: Compared to your early paintings like Shri Mona Lisa, and American Beauty, I can see that your paintings have become more abstract as time goes by.
-Maybe your recent way of using paints somehow affects this change?
-What is your idea of building up the image in your works?
+AL: Compared to your early paintings like Shri Mona Lisa, and American Beauty, I can see that your paintings have become more abstract as time has gone on.
+Perhaps your experimentation with and recent approach to how you work with paint has driven this change.
+How are you developing the images in your work?

 TM: The Shri Mona Lisa and American Beauty where both experimental in their day.
 Shri Mona Lisa was painted entirely on a picture collage.
 This piece was a jumping off point for me.
 If you see the piece you would see that the only piece of the collage is at the base of the energy vortex.
 I was finally painting something I revolted against for a long time.
 When I was a carver as a kid, the painting process of making a decoy was the part I liked the least.
 It's funny how things work out isn't it?
 My mother is also a painter.
 American Beauty was also an experimentation commissioned by my brother.
 He asked me to make him a flag that embraced the earth tones.
 He wanted it to be thick.
 Hence the early experimentation with layering canvas and using the left-over egg shells from my early oil tempera work.

-AL: What do you ultimately want to deliver through your works?
+AL: What do you ultimately want to convey through your works?

 TM: Ultimately, I would like people to feel a certain openness when looking at the work.
 I would like people to be able to discover things in the work, new things each and every time they look at a piece.
 Whether it be a collage or a large black and white painting, I would like them to see things and discover things with each and every new glance.